pforret/blog.splashing/_topic/tourism/hawaii.md

 ---
 # Destination: Hawaii

-Hawaii  is a state in the Western  United States, located in the Pacific Ocean about 2,000 miles   from the U.S. mainland.
-It is the only U.S. state outside North America, the only state that is an archipelago, and the only state in the  tropics.
+Hawaii  is an island state of the United States, in the Pacific Ocean about 2,000 miles  southwest  of the U.S. mainland.
+It is the only state not on the North American mainland, the only state that is an archipelago, and  the only state in the tropics.
+Hawaii consists of 137 volcanic islands that comprise almost the entire Hawaiian archipelago .

 ## Unsplash photos